Welcome to 10 Questions, a series that explores LA through the eyes of its coolest, most stylish citizens.

 For a quickie, I go to the desert: Joshua Tree, Yucca Valley, or 29 Palms.
 When I have more time I go up to Big Sur and Monterey to visit friends.

 If you could visit any other time period in LA strictly for the fashion, to when would you time-travel?

 I think the 1940s.
 Everything seemed so glamorous and I love the color palette of the '40s.
 When I was a teenager I used to only wear clothing from that period so I have a definite attachment to that time in terms of style.

 You've dressed so many iconic film characters, but what's your own LA style like?

 I'm pretty low-key, I almost wear a uniform.
 Usually a button front shirt and blue or black jeans, Birkenstocks or my favorite Common Projects high tops.

 The top three songs on your "driving-in-LA soundtrack" are:

 So hard to distill down to three as there are so many, but: Elliot Smith's "Between the Bars," Brian Eno's "Baby's on Fire," and Talking Heads' "Cities."

 Favorite LA historical landmark and why?

 Musso & Frank (6667 Hollywood Blvd.) is my favorite restaurant and the oldest one in Hollywood, opened in 1919.
-I’ve been going there since I was in my teens to have and it’s barely changed, I love it.
+I've been going there since I was in my teens and it's barely changed, I love it.